 Suffering.
 There is no escaping it.
 Since the Fall (Genesis 3), suffering has inescapably been part of the human condition.

 Hindus tend to regard our suffering as punishment for deeds done in a previous life.
 To the Hindu, a great deal of suffering is simply accumulated "karma" catching up with people.
 In Hindu thinking, the upside is that by "settling accounts" and paying for past misdeeds, the soul's next reincarnation will be more enjoyable.
-Hindus say that pleasure could not exist without there also being pain.
+Hindus say that pleasure cannot exist without there also being pain.
 For Hindus, bliss and suffering are simply two sides of the same thing.

 Hindus believe that Brahman, which is the Ultimate or Absolute Reality, has appeared on earth through the centuries in the form of countless gods.
 In the stories told in sacred Hindu writings, the gods and goddesses show little concern about human suffering.
 Indeed, Hindus often see human existence as a sort of theatrical performance directed and produced by the gods.

 Buddhists say we suffer because of spiritual ignorance and our inaccurate perceptions of the world and of what it means to be human.
 Buddhists say we suffer because we are too attached to worldly things.
 Buddhism urges us to get past suffering by not clinging to material objects or even to relationships with other people.
-A desire for things and relationships, say Buddhists, causes us to suffer.
+Buddhists say that a desire for things and relationships is what causes us to suffer.